 Lastly, because I think it's so important to be aware of, you can transfer your blog posts and any WordPress page content to another platform but you're unable to download your code and have your same site somewhere else.
 You need Showit to have your site function the way it does on the platform, so good to know ahead of time!

 Showit is best for small businesses that are looking to create a unique website experience.
 The drag and drop abilities can make your site feel more custom.
 The community, support, and ease of self-maintenance are also huge selling points.
+And it's still built very well for photographers with their gallery options.

 I used to offer Squarespace and still see its appeal now.
 It's so easy to dive into and fantastic for brand new business owners.